irfanghat/spark-connect-cpp/README.md

 This repository hosts a **native C++ spark** for **Apache Spark Connect**.

 Spark Connect introduces a **decoupled spark-server architecture** for Apache Spark, enabling remote execution of Spark operations.
-This spark offers a **high-performance, idiomatic C++ interface** to Spark SQL, with efficient **Apache Arrow-based columnar serialization**.
+This offers a **high-performance, idiomatic C++ interface** to Spark SQL, with efficient **Apache Arrow-based columnar serialization**.

 * Status: _WIP_